Cade-S/Nev-Skully/README.md

+##ALWAYS GET THE .GBC UNLESS EXPLCITELY TESTING FOR THE OG GAMEBOY.
 # Nev & Skully
   A puzzle platformer for the Gameboy Color.
 The game centers around you- Nev- and your companion Skully.
 After being exiled from your people, go on a quest with your misfit